stackpress/lib/docs/Routing.md

 The native response resource after dispatching.

-#### Converting to Status Response
+### 2.9.
+Converting to Status Response

-The following example shows how to convert the response to a status response object.
+The following example shows how to convert the response to a status response object for API consistency.

 ```typescript
 const statusResponse = res.toStatusResponse();